sequelize/sequelize/docs/manual/other-topics/dialect-specific-things.md

 The underlying connector library used by Sequelize for Snowflake is the [snowflake-sdk](https://www.npmjs.com/package/snowflake-sdk) npm package.

-In order to connect with a domain account, use the following format:
+In order to connect with an account, use the following format:

 ```js
 const sequelize = new Sequelize('database', null, null, {